Bashir535/Math-Booking-System/README.md

 # Booking System

-Milestone 1: a math tutoring appointment system skeleton using Java 21, Spring Boot, PostgreSQL, SQL through JDBC.
+Milestone 1: a math tutoring appointment system skeleton using Java 21, Spring Boot, PostgreSQL, and SQL through JDBC.

 ## Included in this milestone